SqueezyDough/meesterproef-1920/README.md

 </details>

 ### Buckets
 Buckets are a collection of clusters.
 Each bucket has a tier number.
 The tier number decides which bucket will be searched in first.
 Bucket tier 1 will be looked at first.
-When no matching cluster is found, it will search in cluster 2 etc.
+When no matching cluster is found, it will search in the second bucket tier, etc.

 ### Clusters
 Clusters are a collection of medicines that correspond with the cluster identifier.
 For example, Someone is looking for Strepsils, Lemon and honey.
 Strepsils here is the cluster identifier and contains all medicines with the name Strepsils.